-The extent to which a lack of affordability for imported hardware will be compensated by boosts in domestic production are uncertain.
-The sector remains restricted by the small scale and fragmented nature of the retail channel, but there is progress.
+The sector currently remains restricted by the small scale and fragmented nature of the retail channel, but there is progress.
 For instance, Maadiran Group has made significant investment in domestic production facilities and it claims to have the largest single consumer electronics manufacturing facility in the region.